+If you have any doubt about your child’s health, it is wise to keep him/her at home.
 If a child becomes ill at school, parents are contacted and asked to come and collect the child.

 External treatment is given for cuts and bruises, but medication will not be administered to any child unless a signed letter by parents is given to the teacher.
 Some children attending school need medication to control illnesses such as asthma.